val-ornelas/learn-parsing/README.md

 ">="checks to see if one number is greater or equal to  than another (1= true 0=false) you can use multiple functions within the line (ie 2 + 4 *3^5) and it will follow P.E.M.D.A.S

+you can add a string by uskng double quotes ie "hello world" you can add strings together ie "hello" + " world" result  hello world

+you can multiply strings ie "hi " * 3
+result hi hi hi

 by typing in "VAR" then a letter or word  then "=" and a number you can create a variable that can be used in later calculations
 "AND" allows for and operations to be done
 "OR allows for or operations to be done